 Employers with a large seasonal workforce (such as agricultural workers hired for the harvest season or retail clerks hired for the holiday season) are given leeway under the ACA not to count seasonal employees to decide if they meet the definition of a large employer.
 If the employer has more than 50 full-time or FTE employees only during 120 or fewer days per year, the employer may not have to count those employees for those months.
 Professional advice in making this determination is also recommended.

 There’s detailed information on the IRS website at: http://www.irs.gov/uac/Newsroom/Questions-and-Answers-on-Employer-Shared-Responsibility-Provisions-Under-the-Affordable-Care-Act.

 - + ACA Requirement to Have Basic Health Care Coverage (Individual Mandate)

 - + What is the individual mandate, and does that mean consumers must buy coverage through the Health Insurance Marketplace?

-Under the ACA, starting January 1, 2014, consumers and their dependent children are required to have “minimum essential coverage” or pay a penalty, unless they fit within an exemption.
+Under the ACA, starting January 1, 2014, consumers and their dependent children were required to have “minimum essential coverage” or pay a penalty, unless they fit within an exemption.
 This requirement is commonly known as the “individual mandate.”

 Consumers may buy a plan through the Health Insurance Marketplace to satisfy the individual mandate, but they don’t have to.
 Other forms of health coverage that satisfy the requirement to have “minimum essential coverage” include most employer-sponsored plans, union plans, and enrollment in a government program such as Medicare, Medicaid, TRICARE or CHIP.
 Consumers can continue to use agents to buy insurance available in the market outside the exchange.